echemdb/svgdigitizer/doc/usage.md

 Usage
 =====

 The SVG files used throughout this documentation (as well as those used for testing `svgdigitizer`), were create with [Inkscape](https://inkscape.org/) (tested with V. 0.92 and V. 1.1).
+All files are available for download from the [repository](https://github.com/echemdb/svgdigitizer/tree/master/doc/files/others).

 ```{note}
 The preceding `!` in the following CLI examples is used to evaluate bash commands in [jupyter notebooks](https://jupyter-tutorial.readthedocs.io/en/stable/workspace/ipython/shell.html).
 Remove the `!` to evaluate the command in the shell.